spzSource/spzSource.github.io/_posts/2018-09-15-build-modular-applications.md

 tags: dotnet architecture patterns IoC module modular applications
 ---

+Have you ever seen projects where all entities, models, domain objects, repositories, services are placed in one place based on class types: all entities are on a single project, repositories are all in a another project and so on?
+Does it pretty familiar for you? ;) I would say this is worst approach that I can imagine.
+Why it is bad?
+Well, there are many reasons...

 Lets take a look on the following project structure, where same kind of classes are placed in the same place under the same project:

 ```